svachalek/svg_evo/README.md

 and follows a similar algorithm but has no code in common.
 Aside from the obvious platform difference, I have added:

-* curves
-* crossover
+* curved lines
+* solution crossovers (two-point method)
 * weighted evaluation based on color histogram and edge detection
+* scoring based on cost in addition to error

 For my own challenge I didn't read the source or run the program until I was generating pretty good results on my own.
-Comparing in hindsight one of the biggest differences I notice that is not related to new features is the selection of mutations; while his mutation decisions are independent and can result in zero, one, or multiple simultaneous changes, here we make one single
+Comparing in hindsight, one of the biggest differences I notice that is not related to new features is the selection of mutations; while his mutation decisions are independent and can result in zero, one, or multiple simultaneous changes, here we make one single